 these wind-driven, coal- cycling events resulted in significantly more SO2 and NOX emissions than if wind generation had not been utilized.
 The same results were found on the PSCO system.
 Not only does wind generation not allow ERCOT utilities to save SO2, NOX and CO2 emissions, it is directly responsible for creating more SO2 and NOX emissions and CO2 emission savings are minimal at best.

 Hawkins is a major figure in a growing debate about the carbon mitigation effectiveness of wind electrical generations.
 Hawkins offers his own account of the wind effectiveness. debate.
 If Hawkins and others who agree with him are correct, wind is an ineffective tool for reducing greenhouse gas emissions.
-New evidence is emerging that tends to support Hawkins null-hypothese, as he notes.
+New evidence is emerging that tends to contradict Hawkins null-hypothese, as he notes.

 There is a notable consistency among these three approaches.
 Look for more studies, based on actual experience, to emerge from countries not now dependent on foreign markets for export of wind turbine products and services, confirming the inability of new renewables, especially wind, to contribute to the reduction in fossil fuel use and CO2 emissions reduction in electricity generation.
-In the absence of comprehensive, objective and transparent studies that finally settle the matter, policies in support of new renewables should be severely curtailed.Given a growing body of evidence which appears to support Hawkins null-hypothesis, there is an urgent need for a public debate over the effectiveness of wind powered electrical generation as a carbon mitigation.
+In the absence of comprehensive, objective and transparent studies that finally settle the matter, policies in support of new renewables should be severely curtailed.Given a growing body of evidence which appears to contradict Hawkins null-hypothesis, there is an urgent need for a public debate over the effectiveness of wind powered electrical generation as a carbon mitigation.
 A wind effectiveness debate should involve both decision makers, and the general public.